 Brain Injury occurs at a rate of 500 out of 100,000 individuals yearly in Canada.
 From a population of 33,000,000, that translates to 165,000 serious brain injuries per year (rate does not include concussions – or mild traumatic brain injury, military injuries, or unreported cases).

 Of those, tens of thousands of become partially or permanently disabled, and more than 11,000 Canadians die.

-Brain injury claims thousands of times more victims every year than all flu and cold viruses combined, yet brain injury receives less funding for the entire nation than Nova Scotia spends annually on flu vaccine.
+Brain injury claims thousands of times more victims every year than all flu and cold viruses combined, yet brain injury nationally receives far less funding than Nova Scotia spends annually on flu vaccinations.

 One in three Canadians is directly impacted by brain injury in some way.

-The incident rate of brain injury in British Columbia, according to the BC Brain Injury Association, is approximately 60 new cases per day, or 22,000 cases of brain injury every year.
-Add them to the 180,000 plus survivors in British Columbia currently living with severe acquired brain injury, and it is quickly apparent that British Columbia is experiencing a epidemic that is deliberately being kept silent.
+The incident rate of brain injury in British Columbia, according to the BC Brain Injury Association, is approximately 60 new cases per day, or 22,000 cases of serious brain injury every year.
+Add them to the 180,000 plus survivors in British Columbia currently living with severe acquired brain injury, and it is quickly apparent that British Columbia is experiencing a epidemic.